LaBrush/KUB/README.md

 1) Install the vendors and set up the database
 ----------------------------------------------

+First you have to change the file parameters.yml.dist and set him to parameters.yml Then open it and complete the informations with the right answers.

 If you downloaded an archive "without vendors", you also need to install all the necessary dependencies.
 Download composer (see above) and run the following command: